-Riverside Nature Park has been created from Dundee's old landfill site and opened in 2011.
+Riverside Nature Park has been created from Dundee's old landfill site.
 Trees and wildflowers have been planted to form new wildlife habitats.
 Visitors will find new paths, view points and information signs to help explore the park.

 The Nature Park enjoys an important location on the Tay Estuary.
 The water quality of the Firth of Tay is one of the best in Europe for a major estuary.
 The estuary has many important natural heritage designations because of the number of species it supports.